syncfusion-content/wpf-docs/wpf/SfImageEditor/Shapes.md

 # Shapes

-You can annotate the image by adding shapes such as Circle, Rectangle, Arrow.
-Shapes can be added in the following 2 ways.
+You can annotate an image by adding shapes such as circle, rectangle, and arrow.
+Shapes can be added in the following two ways:

 * Using Toolbar
-*	Programmatically using code.
+* Programmatically

-## Toolbar
+## Adding shapes using toolbar

-To add shape, click on the AddShape icon in the toolbar.
-This will list out the default shapes and you can select the desired shape from it.
+To add a shape, click the AddShape icon in the toolbar.
+This will list out the default shapes, and you can select the desired shape from it.
 By default, selected shape will be added at the center.
 You can select and drag the shape to position at the desired location.
-Upon selecting the shape, handles will be enabled which helps in resizing of the shape.
+Upon selecting the shape, handles will be enabled.
+Handles help in resizing the shapes.
 Click outside to disable the selection.

 ## Customization

-The following properties of the added shape can be customized.
+The following properties of the added shape can be customized:

 * Fill
 * Stroke
 * StrokeWidth

-On selecting the shape icon in the toolbar, a sub toolbar will be generated below the main toolbar to provide the customizing options for the shapes.
+By selecting the shape icon in the toolbar, a sub toolbar will be generated below the main toolbar to provide the customizing options for the shapes.

-N> Shape needs to be selected to apply customization from the sub toolbar.
+N> Shapes need to be selected to apply customization from the sub toolbar.

 ### Fill

-Color picker will be opened on selecting this icon, you can select the desired color from it to fill the selected shape.
+Color picker will be opened on selecting this icon.
+You can select the desired color from color picker to fill the selected shape.
 By default, fill is in transparent.

 ### Stroke